Dog Anxiety Moving to New Home - Some Effective Coping Strategies

 One good technique for preparation for moving to a new house or apartment is to solidify your dog's existing routine.
 In terms of playtime mealtime bedtime, walks, etc.

-Really compound the schedule until it is quite regimented, this way it will be easier to transition over to a new home.
+Really compound the schedule until it is quite regimented, this way it will be easier to transition the dog over to a new house or flat.

 If in your current house your dog does not have their own specific place to eat or own bed for example it may be beneficial to establish this prior to moving.